-C. Non convertible debentures and Money Market instruments:

-I. All securities would be valued daily based on available traded prices on FIMMDA's reporting platform (F-TRAC).

-(I.1) Trade Size:
+- C. Non convertible debentures and Money Market instruments (Securities maturing less than 60 days) - I. Trades reported on the FIMMDA(F-TRAC), NSE and BSE would be considered for valuation.
+However priority order would be FTRAC > NSE > BSE. - (I.1) Trade Size:

-CP/CDs: There should be atleast 2 trades aggregating to 100 Crore or more in multiples of 5 Crores.

-Bonds: In case of bonds there should be minimum of two trades aggregating to 20 Crore or more in multiples of 5 Crore.
+CP/CDs: There should be atleast 2 trades aggregating to 100 Crore or Bonds: In case of bonds there should be minimum of two trades aggregating to 20 Crore or more in multiples of 5 Crore.